eilvelia/tdl/README.md

 ### Typings

 `tdl` fully supports [TypeScript][] and [Flow][].
-`tdlib-types` should be installed to use the typings.

-The TDLib types can be imported using:
+To use the typings, install `tdlib-types`: `npm i -D tdlib-types@td-<TDLIB_VERSION>`.
+Since `tdl` can be used with different TDLib versions, you need to manually specify the TDLib version for `tdlib-types`.

+For example, to install `tdlib-types` for TDLib v1.8.12 or TDLib v1.7.0, run `npm i -D tdlib-types@td-1.8.12` or `npm i -D tdlib-types@td-1.7.0` respectively.

+To get the list of possible TDLib versions, run `npm info tdlib-types` (the "dist-tags" section).

+By default, `npm i -D tdlib-types` installs types for latest tag release of TDLib (`v1.8.0` currently), `npm i -D tdlib-types@beta` installs types for TDLib v1.8.12.

+Import the types:

 ```typescript
 import type { message as Td$message, user /* ... */ } from 'tdlib-types'
 ```

-Or import all the types at once:
+Alternatively, import all the types at once:

 ```typescript
 import * as Td from 'tdlib-types'
 // Use as: Td.message, Td.user, ...
 ```

-The latest available typings are for TDLib v1.8.0, the typings for TDLib v1.8.5 are available under the `@beta` npm tag.

-`tdlib-types` can be installed for a specific TDLib version via `npm i -D tdlib-types@td-<TDLIB_VERSION>`.
-For example, to install typings for TDLib v1.7.0 or TDLib v1.8.5, run `npm i -D tdlib-types@td-1.7.0` or `npm i -D tdlib-types@td-1.8.5`.

-It is much more convenient to use `tdl` with TypeScript, which enables full autocompletion for the TDLib methods and objects.
+It is considerably more convenient to use `tdl` in TypeScript, which enables full autocompletion for the TDLib methods and objects.

 For more information, see the [tdlib-types][] README.